frank6866/ansible-galaxy-memcached/README.md

 Role Variables
 --------------
-No required vars, the optional var as follows:
+No required vars, the optional variables and its default values as follows:

 ```
 memcached_port: 11211